 - In the 2011 movie Limitless the main character uses a drug to become super smart.

 - In Big Trouble in Little China, Egg Shen gives the heroes a potion just before the final showdown that will make them more heroic.
 It seems to work.
 Wang, at least, is able to jump superhuman distances.
+It at least somewhat overlaps with Liquid Courage, since they're all obviously drunk after drinking it.

 - Captain Underpants didn't have superpowers initially, but gained them after drinking some literal Super Serum off of an alien spaceship in book three.
 This simply complicated things further, naturally.